 The main difference between garden and patio doors is in their hinges!
 A patio door uses the sliding mechanism while a garden door is screwed in at one side.
 While a patio door slides open and close on its track, connecting your home to the outdoor space, a garden door swings wide open to provide access.
 Therefore they are also identified as ‘sliding patio door’ and ‘swinging garden door’, respectively.

-Comparing Patio and Garden Doors: What’s Best For You
+Patio Vs Garden Doors: What’s Best For You

 Garden doors give a more traditional, unique look to your house while patio doors are believed to be a more modern element – mainly because of the type of material used (such as vinyl or Aluminum) and they take less space than garden doors.
 Read on to find out what suits your needs best.